Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

 After cryogenic and room-temperature amplification, room-temperature RF electronics downmix the signal by \SI{24.5}{\giga\hertz}.
 The downshifted signal is digitized by a ROACH2 DAQ system~\cite{Hickish2016} at \SI{3.2} gigasamples per second, with an FPGA performing digital downconversion to \SI{200} megasamples per second and Fast Fourier Transforms (FFT) for three separate frequency windows with independently-set center frequencies.
 When two 40.96-\SI{}{\micro\second} bins within any 0.5-\SI{}{\milli\second} window exceed a signal-to-noise ratio (SNR) threshold, a compute node writes time-series data to disk.
-SNR is used instead of absolute power in all stages of data analysis (triggering, event reconstruction, spectrum analysis) to avoid the effects of gain variation of the amplifiers and filters.
+We calculate SNR as the ratio of the power in 24.4\,kHz wide frequency bins to the average power of all bins in a spectrogram.
+This SNR is used instead of absolute power in all stages of data analysis (triggering, event reconstruction, spectrum analysis) to avoid the effects of gain variation of the amplifiers and filters.